 The Duke shall go to the Ball.

 Colonel Colquhoun Grant was Wellington’s most trusted intelligence officer.
-Call him what you like, spy observer, secret agent, he got the job done.
-He was intelligent, practical, ever reliable, discreet and resourceful, when he had been captured by the French, Wellington had offered a high reward for anyone who helped him escape and was the man that the Duke was especially waiting to hear from.
+Call him what you like, spy, observer, secret agent, whatever; he got the job done.
+He was intelligent, practical, ever reliable, discreet and resourceful, when he had been captured by the French in Spain, Wellington had offered a high reward for anyone who helped him escape and he was the man that the Duke was especially waiting to hear from.
 That the French could have attacked without Grant’s forewarning was a deep source of concern.
-Grant was now in France doing what he did best, watching.
-Reading the hidden signs of military manoeuvres, noting down troop concentrations and strengths, like a seer could read a palm Grant could read an army.
+Indeed the Duke’s faith was not misplaced, Grant was now in France doing what he did best: watching.
+He was an expert at reading the hidden signs of military manoeuvres, noting down troop concentrations and strengths.
+Like a seer could read a palm Grant could read an army.
 But Napoleon had kept his plans a dark secret, and when he moved to the frontier he drew a veil across his intentions that no one in Belgium could pierce, he sent false and varied information across the border and exercised tight security throughout his army.
-He fooled Wellington into thinking he would probably lunge at Mons, and kept the Prussian’s in inky mystification, threatening every point along the hundred mile front, and yet nowhere.
+By accident or design he had already fooled Wellington into thinking he would probably lunge at Mons, and kept the Prussian’s in inky mystification, threatening every point along the hundred mile front, and yet nowhere.
 Grant however, working amongst the French about a days ride from Belgium had sussed him.
 On the morning of the 15th General Dornberg, commanding a brigade of cavalry at Mons had intercepted an urgent message, it was from Grant, informing Wellington that Napoleon would strike at Charleroi.
-Dornberg did not know Grant, nor how much trust Wellington placed in him, he judged the note too absurd to believe and that because of the audacity of its contents, made him believe all the more that Napoleon would strike at Mons.
-He returned the letter to Grant explaining this.
-In a futile gesture born of desperation and unqualified frustration Grant mounted a horse to ride to Wellington himself, but would not reach him in time to help coordinate a response.
+Dornberg did not know Grant, nor did he know how much trust Wellington placed in him, he judged the note too absurd to believe and that because of the audacity of its contents, he believed all the more that Napoleon would strike at Mons.
+Dornburg returned the letter to Grant explaining this.
+In a futile gesture born of desperation and unqualified frustration Grant mounted a horse to ride to Wellington himself, but he would not reach him in time to help coordinate a response.

-It was about midnight when a dispatch arrived from Dornberg, who after hearing of the French attacks against the Prussian’s had realised his mistake.
+It was about midnight when a dispatch arrived in Wellington’s hands from Dornberg, who after hearing of the French attacks against the Prussians had realised his mistake.
 With a sickening sense of realisation Wellington wrote to Müffling.

-“I have a report from General Dornberg at Mons that Napoleon had moved on Charleroi with all his force and that he, General Dornberg, has nothing in his front”
+“I have a report from General Dornberg at Mons that Napoleon has moved on Charleroi with all his force and that he, General Dornberg, has nothing in his front”

 Everything the Duke would hear that night was passed down a chain of officers so that every report acted like a phrase in a game of Chinese Whispers, but in this case everything was outdated by the time he got it.
 This message changed it all, rapidly grasping the situation he issued a series of orders to reroute the army towards Nivelles and Quatre Bras.
 There would be no rest for the QMG’s department that night, and many a foul curse for the staff from the columns already marching towards the frontier.